yosefrow/prometheus-docker-demo/README.md

 The deployment scripts are designed to run in Linux

-To run the demo, just follow these steps:
+To run the demo, just run `./build.sh`

-1. git clone the repository to a local Linux environment
+## Basic Configuration

-2. copy .env.example to .env and configure it by exposing available ports, etc.
+You can *optionally* copy .env.example to .env and configure it to use available ports, etc.
-3. run `./build.sh` from the terminal.
-If you do not create a .env file, .env.example will be used
+If you do not create a .env file, .env.example will be copied to .env automatically

+## Dashboard Login

 The Grafana main dashboard can be reached by visiting the url of the service ie. http://localhost:3000 by default.